-The African and African-American studies M.A. program takes two years of full-time study.
+The African and African-American Studies M.A. program takes two years of full-time study.
 Nine upper-division and graduate courses, in addition to a thesis or additional course work for a non-thesis option, are required for the degree.
-All the faculty members of the Department of African and African-American Studies hold graduate faculty appointments.

-The Department of African and African-American Studies offers an interdisciplinary substantive and language courses leading to the Master of Arts degree in two areas of concentration: (1) African, and (2) African-American studies.
+The Department of African and African-American Studies offers interdisciplinary substantive and language courses leading to the Master of Arts degree in two areas of concentration: (1) African, and (2) African-American studies.

-The master's degree in African and African-American Studies has two related objectives: (1) it fulfills the educational needs of persons who seek positions with organizations in both the public and private sectors, and (2) it prepares persons who desire to pursue the terminal degrees in their field.
+The master's degree program has two related objectives: (1) it fulfills the educational needs of persons who seek positions with organizations in both the public and private sectors, and (2) it prepares persons who desire to pursue the terminal degrees in their field.
 The program emphasizes the broader concepts in the humanities and the social sciences, but provides an option for concentration in either African or African-American Studies.

 The integrative focus of the curriculum is an important characteristic of the interdisciplinary nature of this program.
-In this regard, the candidate should develop the capacity to continue as a self-educator throughout his/her career.
+In this regard, the candidate should develop the capacity to continue as a self-educator throughout their career.
 Broad background study in this field enables the graduate to assimilate newly-acquired skills and methodologies quickly.
 Graduates should be prepared to cope with the rapid changes in Africa and the African diaspora.
 The program places considerable emphasis on both the internal and external forces which affect African and African-American societies.
 The continuity and change in Africa and their impact on world civilizations are emphasized in both the required courses and through electives.